FREQUENTLY ASKED QUESTIONS

 Q. We are mailing our submission via UPS.
 They tell us that we need a physical address, not a PO Box number.
 Is there any other address I can send my package to?

 A. Since 2015, the SIPF now accepts online registration only.
 Performance footage in the form of video links are accepted on the application form.
 There should no longer be a need to mail physical materials.
 However, the SIPF does allow participants to follow up with a mailed physical documents if that is necessary.
-The only address to which participants may send is: SIPF, P.O.
-Box 3035, Issaquah, WA 98027-0136.
-Note that couriers like UPS do not deliver to a PO Box number.
+The only address to which participants may send is: SIPF, 58 Front Street N Ste 200, Issaquah, WA 98027.
 As long as any materials are postmarked by the deadline of the competition, it may arrive after the electronic form has been submitted.

 Q. When is the final round of the competition?